(photo: green beans with tomatoes.)

-One of the most popular side dishes in Calabria is Fagiolini in umido or green beans stewed in tomato sauce.
+One of the most popular side dishes in Calabria is String Beans Stewed in Tomato Sauce or Fagiolini in umido.
 The key to this very simple recipe is a good basic tomato sauce and fresh green beans (broad beans work as well).
 This dish is a variation of our fried potato and broad bean recipe.
+String beans in tomato sauce go well with a frittata, roasted chicken, seared piece of meat or fish, or with some cheese, salumi, olives, and good bread.

 Ingredients: